Leo the Lion (MGM): Numa (1927–1928)

-MGM began experiments with two-strip color short subjects in 1927 and animated cartoons in 1930.
+Metro-Goldwyn-Mayer began experiments with two-strip color short subjects in 1927 and animated cartoons in 1930.
 For these productions, three different lions were used.

-Footage of the first lion Numa is widely inaccessible, although a few frames of the logo with this lion exist in the public domain.
-He is known to have appeared in the silent color films Buffalo Bill's Last Fight (1927) and The Heart of General Robert E. Lee (1928).
-The former gave him the nickname Bill, while the latter is currently being restored by the Library of Congress.
+Footage of the first lion, Numa is widely inaccessible, although a few frames of the logo with this lion exist in the silent color films Buffalo Bill's Last Fight (1927, earning Numa the nickname "Bill") and The Heart of General Robert E. Lee (1928).